RFD 070: Negative Config Deltas

 jp query -C assistant.name=JP # revert a single field

-jp query -C dev -C assistant.model.id=anthropic # mix file and key-valueAnything that -c can convert into a PartialAppConfig, -C can use as a revert mask.
+jp query -C dev -C assistant.model.id=anthropic # mix file and key-valueAnything that -c can convert into a PartialAppConfig, -C can use as a revert target.

 - File-based (